gaidardzhiev/toolbox/readme.md

 ### Static Linking

 Toolbox is built as a statically linked binary, meaning it does not depend on external shared libraries at runtime.
-This enhances portability across various Linux distributions and environments without worrying about missing dependencies.
+This enhances portability across various `*nix` distributions and environments without worrying about missing dependencies.

 ### Minimalist and Efficient